Growing Up With Music

 Another fond memory of mine is that of hearing another friend's dad practice piano.
 Once, when I was sitting at their piano, looking curiously at the keys, he sat down and began playing, with me adding an extra note here and there.
 He was an amazing player and, hearing that each of the notes I chose fitted in to the tonality of the song, taught me how to play basic chords.
 Every time I went over, he would always ask questions about my playing and test my musical knowledge.
 Sadly, he passed away before I could show him how much his playing and curiosity had inspired me.

 In other blogs, I've written about my eclectic taste in music, which I can thank my parents for.
 Alongside the Beatles, the regular cassettes to sing along to in the car (or in the supermarket) were Dire Straits, Rolling Stones, Fine Young Cannibals, Rod Stewart, Simply Red, Eurythmics, Supertramp, Queen, Great White, the list goes on.
 Outside the car though, I was a destructive child.
 If I wasn't damaging myself in some way, usually my head, I was destroying household objects.
-My father had a fairly decent sized record collection, which he would never use again as, at the age of 3, I snapped off the needle of his record player.... oops.
+My father had a fairly decent-sized record collection, which he would never use again as, at the age of 3, I snapped off the needle of his record player.... oops.
 Dad also had an impressive sound system with two built-in cassette players and a CD player.
 The latter of which I put sand in, so that stopped working too.

 Come to think of it, perhaps I was exposed to so much music in the hope that I would stop destroying it and learn to appreciate it.
-I'd like to say it worked but I once swung my clarinet case about and all the pieces came flying out across the school yard.
+I'd like to say it worked but I once swung my clarinet case about and all the pieces came flying out across the schoolyard.
 I also tripped and dropped it a week before my grade 7 exam, chipping the mouthpiece, which I managed to stick back together with a rubber pad and some glue.
-Oh, and I added to the dents in my trusty old saxophone many times over the years.. again, some of that by swinging it about my neck, which also involved a few split lips from the mouthpiece suddenly meeting my face mid swing.
+Oh, and I added to the dents in my trusty old saxophone many times over the years.. again, some of that by swinging it about my neck, which also involved a few split lips from the mouthpiece suddenly meeting my face mid-swing.
 I just couldn't stand still and find it difficult to this day.

 A Christmas tradition was to receive a new CD in the stockings.
-The more abstract it was, the better to broaden my understanding of music (artists like Brian Eno, Philip Glass, and Steve Reich).
+The more abstract it was, the better to broaden my understanding of music genres (artists like Brian Eno, Philip Glass, and Steve Reich).
 This would be played Christmas morning on the (new) CD player to mixed reactions before being swapped out for the classics (Supertramp regularly made an appearance), where we'd bear witness to the worst Dad dancing of the year, clapping, whistling and all.

-Even when there wasn't any music playing, there would be a lyric sung here or there by my mother simply because I said something which resembled a song (a habit I would go on to have myself but not just with lyrics, quotes as well).
+Even when there wasn't any music playing, there would be a lyric sung here or there by my mother simply because I said something that resembled a song (a habit I would go on to have myself but not just with lyrics, quotes as well).
 The worst example of mum doing this is when I was accused of not washing up the dishes, saying 'It wasn't me' and to my horror, mum began singing Shaggy's 'It Wasn't Me'.
 I ran from the room, fingers in my ears and shouting, trying to drown out my mother singing 'But she caught me on the counter, It wasn't me'.

 AND THAT'S NOT ALL